USWNT beats Canada 3-1 in final match of the year

 Janine Beckie scored her first goal against the United States in the 50th minute off a well-placed pass from Nichelle Prince.
 Both are teammates on the Houston Dash.

 Some seven minutes later Morgan put the United States back on top, slotting home a goal that got past Canadian goalkeeper Stephanie Labbe.
-It was Morgan’s 80th of the season.
 She leads the Americans this year with seven goals.

 Lloyd, who came in as a sub in the second half, added a final goal in the 80th minute.
 Lloyd needs just two more goals for 100 in her career.